Anguo-Liu/gBGC-drives-accelerated-evolution-of-UCEs/README.md

 ------------

 Each directory contains the scripts for a particular analysis, along with a README describing that analysis.
-In many cases logs and/or output files are also stored in a subdirectory under each analysis.
+In some cases logs and/or output files are also stored in a subdirectory under each analysis.
 Numbers refer to the sections of the methods in the accompanying manuscript.